ITVRoC/rosi2.ValeSimulationCourse/README.md

 - 121: Y button

 # `data[1]` variable correspondence:
-For target cartesian control we will sometimes use shift button.Its output will be on `data[1]` and for in some cases `data[0]` will be modified
+For target cartesian control we will sometimes use shift button.Its output will be on `data[1]`.In some cases `data[0]` will be modified

 - 2: shift button pressed
 - 2010,2: shift + left